Joensw/RCAIT/README.md

 ### [MMClassification Plugin](https://github.com/open-mmlab/mmclassification)

+MMClassification is a toolbox for image classification based on pytorch and part of the open source project [OpenMMLab](https://openmmlab.com).

 #### Installation

+A detailed installation guide can be found in the [documentation of MMClassification](https://mmclassification.readthedocs.io/en/latest/install.html).
+The application was tested with version 0.15.0 and 0.16.0.
+A detailed list with all requirements can be found under Documentation/requirements.txt.

+* data augmentation with albumentations
+  For data augmentation [albumentations](https://github.com/albumentations-team/albumentations) is needed, which can be installed with `pip install -U albumentations`.

 * webp support \
   For webp images webp support must be installed with `pip install webp` and in the [imagenet dataset class](https://github.com/open-mmlab/mmclassification/blob/master/mmcls/datasets/imagenet.py) the file extension `".webp"` must be added to the allowed image extensions in `IMG_EXTENSIONS`.

+#### Directory structure for config and checkpoint files

+This plugin uses the existing structure of the mmclassification repository and is described in its [Tutorial](https://github.com/open-mmlab/mmclassification/blob/master/docs/tutorials/MMClassification_Tutorial.ipynb).
+The directory structure can be found at Documentation/MMClassificationDirectoryStructure.
+It contains the two folders configs and checkpoints and can be integrated into the repository or can stay seperated from it.
+New configs will be stored in the configs folder.
+In the checkpoints folder only the default checkpoint files will be stored.
+The user generated checkpoint files can be found in the working directory of the corresponding project directory.
+Due to the size of the checkpoints files, the following files have to be downloaded in the checkpoints folder.
+In connection with the corresponding config file we call them base models because these on ImageNet pretrained models are the starting point for the actual training process.
+The supported base models are: [ResNet-50](https://download.openmmlab.com/mmclassification/v0/resnet/resnet50_batch256_imagenet_20200708-cfb998bf.pth), [ResNet-101](https://download.openmmlab.com/mmclassification/v0/resnet/resnet101_batch256_imagenet_20200708-753f3608.pth), [ResNeXt-32x8d-101](https://github.com/open-mmlab/mmclassification/blob/master/configs/resnext/resnext101_32x8d_b32x8_imagenet.py), [SE-ResNet-50](https://download.openmmlab.com/mmclassification/v0/se-resnet/se-resnet50_batch256_imagenet_20200804-ae206104.pth) and [MobileNetV3 Large](https://download.openmmlab.com/mmclassification/v0/mobilenet_v3/convert/mobilenet_v3_large-3ea3c186.pth).
+The path to this structure must be specified in the settings of the plugin under MMClassification path.

 #### Required modifications to mmcls